devonfw/accelerated-solution-design/ideation/MyThaiStar/diary.md

    - chief does still exist for dashboard

 ## After 17.10.2016: Developing of personas, scenarios, prototype plus user story map (Jens, Sebastian)
-For each main use case first personas and scenarios and first screens (wireframes) are defined based on previous, rough user story map.
-Outcome of discussion is used to refine user story map and to finalize the scenarios.
+For each main use case first personas and scenarios and screens (wireframes) are defined based on previous, rough user story map.
+Discussions (1h meetings) are used to refine user story map and to finalize the scenarios and screens.

-Outcome: Axure Prototype with Screens, Scenarios, User Story Map
+First wireframes are handed over to spain for a visual design.

 ## 07.12.2017: Pablo Javier Martinez Calvo and Jaime Moncho Llorca create first Visual Design (color, layout, pictures)

 Starting from first mockups Pablo and Jaime create first Axure prototype with visual design.
 Afterwards Jens incorporates the current state of the scenarios.

-Further changes:
+Changes:
 - Changed primary color from blue to green
-- removed visual selection of table (out of scope)
+- removed visual selection of table (out of scope, too complex for first release)
 - some layout changes (moved filter from left to top, added order-basket directly on main page)

+Outcome: Axure Prototype with Screens, Scenarios, User Story Map

 ## 22.12.2017: Review before Christmas (Jens, Christian, Marco, Thorsten, Rainer)